 4. Transparency and Traceability in the Supply Chain

-There is no way to create a sustainable company without traceability and transparency in the supply chain.
+It is only possible to create a sustainable company with traceability and transparency in the supply chain.
 And this remains a primary concern related to sustainability.

 A corporation must show a detailed view of a product's lifecycle from raw materials to the point of sale.
-It is impossible to take significant action without mapping out what must be done and where.
+It is only possible to take significant action by mapping out what must be done and where.
 Reestablishing trust for businesses can be done through transparency.

 One of the main sustainability issues in business is the need for accurate, improved, and inclusive data.
 Because that describes and provides standing with equity and justice.